 Do I need to play guitar or play guitar well to join?
 Are piano players or other instrumentalists welcome?

 All instruments are welcome.
-We've had percussionists, xylophone players, keyboard players and vocalists, too.
+We've had percussionists, xylophone players, keyboard players, banjo players and vocalists, too.

 I'm nervous and have only played one open mic!
 How important is performance to this retreat?

 Some people sit out for a couple of days and some never perform a song.
 We aim to create an environment where every songwriter will open themselves up to sharing what they are working on with at least one person, if not a small workshop, Dar or the entire song circle at night.
-Although we have gifted songwriters who perform regularly out in the world and are comfortable doing so, we also have people like you who are nervous, new to the experience and excited to grow.
+Although we have working singer-songwriters who perform regularly out in the world and are comfortable doing so, we also have people like you who are nervous, new to the experience and excited to grow.
 It is important to note that this retreat is different from many others in that it really does come down to the actual songwriting, not the performance.
-This retreat always strives to be a safe, nurturing and enjoyable week where competition disappears and where we can appreciate not only developing our own gifts, but also wherever each songwriter is at on their songwriting journey.
+This retreat strives to be a safe, nurturing and enjoyable week where competition disappears and where we focus on growing as songwriters while being supportive to others, wherever they are at on their songwriting journey.

-What kind of songwriting supplies should we bring?
+What kind of songwriting supplies do I need?

 Will Dar actually hear my song?
 Will we see her individually or as a group?

 Dar will definitely hear your song!
 She will have a private one-on-one song consultation with each retreater during the week in which they can share their material.
-You will eat meals with Dar, she will lead daily morning inspiration, she will offer a workshop and lead the evening song circle with the entire group.
+Dar will lead daily morning inspiration prompts etc., she will offer a deconstruction of one of her songs every day, and she will lead the evening song circle with the entire group.
 So yes – you will see her and she will hear you!
 In fact, she probably will have your name memorized by the first day!
-(One of her super powers, but don't hold us to it!)

 Should I expect (am I expected) to write a song by the end of the retreat?